jsharpna/jsharpna.github.io/group.md

 ### <a href="https://biostat.ucdavis.edu/people/xiawei-wang">Xiawei Wang</a>
 #### Ph.D.
 Student in Biostatistics
-Graduating in Spring 2022 --- Researching Survival Analysis with Deep Learning
+Co-advised with Thomas Lee --- Graduating in Spring 2022 --- Researching Survival Analysis with Deep Learning